 Early Origins of the Churchhill family

-Somerset where one of the first records of the name was Richard de Churchulle who was listed there in the Hundredorum Rolls of 1273.
+The surname Churchhill was first found in Somerset where one of the first records of the name was Richard de Churchulle who was listed there in the Hundredorum Rolls of 1273.
 During King Edward III's reign (1327-1377), Nicolas de Churchhull was also listed as holding lands there.
-CITATION[CLOSE]

 This latter quote needs some explanation.
 The author (Mark Anthony Lower) argues that while yet another source claims the name to be Norman in origin, he feels that the name is presumably Anglo-Saxon in origin.
 To us, the lion's share of sources claim that the family is of Norman origin and we agree.

 Early History of the Churchhill family